Passphrases you will remember.

 By default we use the empty string as delimiter, which is good for copying via double click on Linux systems.
-But other delimiters might make your passphrases more readable (and more secure, see Security Traps below).
+But other delimiters might make your passphrases more readable.

 By default the single phrase words are capitalized, i.e. the first char of each word is made uppercase.
-This does not neccessarily give better entropy (but protects against entropy loss due to non prefix code, see Security Traps below), and it might improve phrase readability.
+This does not neccessarily give better security (1 bit at most), but it helps reading a phrase.

 You can nevertheless disable caps with the --no-caps option:

 This leads to lower-case passphrases, maybe easier to type on smart phones or similar.

 diceware supports also different sources of randomness, which can be chosen with the -r <SOURCENAME> or --randomsource <SOURCENAME> option.
 Use the --help option to list all valid values for this option.

 By default we use the random.SystemRandom class of standard Python lib but you can also bring your own dice to create randomness: